12 Property Management Mistakes to Avoid

 - not automating — automating maintenance, tenant communications, rent payment, owner disbursements, bookkeeping and accounting, and reporting respects your valuable time.
 Eliminate face to face meetings, free up time, avoid lost receipts and documents, and missed assignments by using a property management automation solution.

-- not generating enough communication with tenants — they feel you’re a stranger and therefore don’t care what you need, and you’re not keeping in touch with them about their rental experience.
-Poor communications are often at the bottom of all staff related issues too.
+- not generating enough communication with tenants — they feel you’re a stranger and therefore don’t care what you need, don’t pass on details and their attitudes, and you’re not keeping in touch with them about their rental experience.
+Poor communications are often at the bottom of all staff-related issues too.
 And landlords don’t like the friction they see.
 A good property management software optimizes communications too.

 - not screening tenants well — using services, social media, and asking smart questions ensures the tenant is suitable for the unit, building and neighborhood, and will be a consistent long term paying tenant.
 That cuts move ins, advertising costs, vacancies, evictions, lost rent, troublesome behavior, drug use, and other tenant issues.